18 February 2015

 More than £8 million in disability benefits is going unclaimed by people diagnosed with terminal cancer in Scotland.
-However, a report launched today by leading cancer charity Macmillan Cancer Support shows the situation has improved since 2004 when £15 million was going unclaimed.
+Macmillan’s Unclaimed Millions report shows the situation has improved since 2004, when £15 million was going unclaimed.

 Since then, Macmillan has established a network of financial advice services across Scotland that help people affected by cancer identify the benefits they are entitled to.
-Macmillan’s Unclaimed Millions report found that 32 per cent of people dying from cancer without receiving either Disability Living Allowance (DLA) or Attendance Allowance (AA).
+Our report found that 32 per cent of people are dying from cancer without receiving either Disability Living Allowance (DLA) or Attendance Allowance (AA).

 These are benefits terminally ill cancer patients are automatically entitled to.
 Low take-up is due to people not knowing they are eligible, the perceived stigma of claiming state benefits and the long and confusing claiming process.

 Allan Cowie, Macmillan’s general manager for Scotland, said: 'The benefits system is confusing and complex and, for someone who is unwell, it can seem impossible to navigate.